loopandlearn/news/docs/edition/2025-08-01.md

 A number of users have reported their builds fail during the automatic update process due to a
 *GitHub* resource issues.
-To improve the rate of successful builds, the devs have slightly modified the timing of the automatic updates.
+To improve the rate of successful builds, the developers have slightly modified the timing of the automatic updates.
 This is true for all the Open-Source AID and support apps.